MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-sf.md

 When the first user signs in to Salesforce CRM from the Copilot for Sales app in [Outlook](sign-in-crm-outlook.md#manually-sign-in) or [Teams](sign-in-crm-teams.md#manually-connect-to-crm), an API call is triggered to provision a msdyn_viva Dataverse environment for the tenant to store the data generated while using Copilot for Sales.

 The environment is provisioned using server-to-server (S2S) authentication, which means any user can initiate the process.
 The platform API provisions the trial environment and assigns the administrator role to a predefined admin user rather than the initiating user.
-For more details on the architecture and how data is stored, refer to [Copilot for Sales architecture](architecture.md).
+For more details on the architecture and how data is stored, go to [Copilot for Sales architecture](architecture.md).

 **Administer roles in the provisioned environment**